-The following is a review of conditions successfully treated with the Myers’.
-The numbers of patients treated and proportion that responded are, for the most part, estimates.
+The following is a review of conditions successfully treated by Dr. Bonnie Wick and other intergrative medicine doctors, with the Myers’.
+The numbers of patients treated by the author and proportion that responded are, for the most part, estimates.

 Case #1: A five-year-old boy presented with a two-year history of asthma.
 During the previous 12 months he had suffered 20 asthma attacks severe enough to require a visit to the hospital emergency department.
 His symptoms appeared to be exacerbated by several foods, and skin tests had been positive for 23 of 26 inhalants tested.
 His initial treatment consisted of identification and avoidance of allergenic foods, as well as daily oral supplementation with pyridoxine (50 mg), vitamin C (1,000 mg), calcium (200 mg), magnesium (100 mg), and pantothenic acid (100 mg), in two divided doses with meals.
 On this regimen, he experienced marked improvement, and had no asthma attacks requiring medical care until nearly 11 months after his initial visit.